NOTHING FOR US WITHOUT US is truth, not just a slogan – V.S. Sunder

 The songs were orchestrated by Joy Raha, background music by Arun Krishnan, voices and vocals were dubbed at Boom Boom Studio, recorded by Shridhar Nagraj and mixed by engineer Aman Moraney at Flying Carpet Production.

-We are thankful to our friends who lent their voice to bring the puppets to life.
+We are thankful to our friends who lent their voices to bring the puppets to life.
 Piloo Vidyarthi arranged and coordinated the dubbing and also played the character of the Fish.
 We thank Mahua Ray, Ashish Kolwadkar, Shridhar Nagraj, Sudipta Mukherjee Mandal, Meera Mandal, Chayan Gupta, Soumya Maradona Ghosh, Danika Saha, Abhijoy Gupta, Errol Rodrigues, Nitesh Kumar and celebrated actor-coach Ashish Vidyarthi for lending their voices to the character.

 Songs were sung by Meera Mandal, Aarsha Mukherjee, Sidarth Bhat and Ritika Sahni.
 Thank you Archana Rao for facilitating the poster design.